Pax-Astralis-Dev/Pax-Documents/lowcommandGuide.md

   **5. Sector Administrative Responsibilities:** Station command can on discretion to cover station and security crew expenses upon request, if a ship is being reimbursed, it shall be considered station property, selling a reimbursed ship shall be considered embezzlement.
 Unless the received funds from the reimbursed ship is used to cover station expenses.

   **6. Whenever you wish to end your shift, you need to add at least only 1 more station command job you play as in the station records computer:** This is to allow other low command members to step in and become station command whenever you decide to end your shift.
 Failure to do so may lead to a lack of sector command, which can lead to severe consequences.

+### Sector Prison Procedure for Dealing with Shitters<a name="prison-procedure"></a>

+In alignment with Section 7 of the Central Command (CC) Handbook, Low Command (LC) may be tasked by CC to address disruptive players known as "Shitters."
+To handle such cases effectively, Low Command has the authority to implement the following procedure:

+1. **Identification and Assessment:** LC members should identify players exhibiting disruptive behavior, categorized as Shitters, within the gaming community.

+2. **Assignment to Pax Sector Prison Registry:** LC has the discretion to add identified Shitters to the Pax Sector Prison Registry.
+This action mandates that the Shitter remains confined in prison upon joining the server and faces permanent brigging.

+3. **Rehabilitation and Training:** The objective of this procedure is not merely punitive but aims for rehabilitation.
+By confining the Shitter to the prison environment, Sector Command can work to modify their behavior positively.
+Through interaction, guidance, and training, LC endeavors to transform the disruptive player into a constructive member of the Pax Astralis community.

+4. **Long-term Monitoring:** LC maintains vigilance over the progress of the Shitter within the prison environment.
+Regular assessment and interaction with the confined player are essential to gauge their development and readiness for reintegration into the general player base.

+5. **Community Impact:** By implementing this procedure, LC contributes to fostering a healthy and harmonious gaming environment.
+Proactive measures to address disruptive behavior not only benefit the community but also uphold the integrity and reputation of Pax Astralis.